awsdocs/amazon-lumberyard-user-guide/doc_source/network-interest-manager-custom-rule-handler.md

         virtual ~BaseRulesHandler() { };

         /**
-        *  Ticked by interest manager to retrieve new matches or mismatches of interests.
+        *  Ticked by InterestManager to retrieve new matches or mismatches of interests.
         */
         virtual void Update() = 0;